Turkey: Prosecutor wants German journalist cleared of terror charges | DW | 16.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German-Turkish journalist Mesale Tolu is accused of disseminating "terrorist propaganda" and membership of a "terrorist organization."
+German-Turkish journalist Mesale Tolu is accused of disseminating "terrorist propaganda" and being a member of a "terrorist organization."

 A Turkish prosecutor on Thursday urged the acquittal of German-Turkish journalist and translator Mesale Tolu.